QuiteAFancyEmerald/Holy-Unblocker/README.md

 ## How to Setup

-Either use the button above to deploy to Heroku or do the below:
+Either use the button above to deploy to the deployment options above or type the commands below on a dedicated server:

 ```bash
 git clone --recurse-submodules https://github.com/titaniumnetwork-dev/Holy-Unblocker.git